yursds/mujoco_playground/README.md

 ## Getting started

-To try out MuJoCo Playground locally on a simple locomotion environment, run the following:
+To try out MuJoCo Playground locally on a simple locomotion environment, you can run the following:

 ```py
 import jax